Differentially private Bayesian tests: Differentially private Bayes factors based on test statistics

-We can apply the general framework delineated in Section \ref{framework} to device fully parametric Bayesian tests under the differentially private paradigm.
-However, considering the limitations associated with fully parametric Bayes factors, as discussed in the introduction, we suggest making inferences based on Bayes factors that rely on test statistics instead.
-Further, in order to study the asymptotic properties of the proposed Bayes factors, we adopt the widely recognized notion of ``Conventional Bayes factor consistency" \citep{chib2016, Chatterjee2020}.
-These asymptotic properties must be satisfied to ensure that, as the sample size increases, the correct model has a faster rate of posterior contraction in comparison to an incorrect model.
+In this section, we present the closed form expressions for differentially private Bayes factors based on common $t$,$\chi^2$ and $F$ test statistics.
+Further, we study the asymptotic properties of the proposed Bayes factors, adopting the popular notion of \emph{Conventional Bayes factor consistency} \citep{chib2016, Chatterjee2020}.
+Such asymptotic properties must be satisfied to ensure that, as the sample size increases, the correct model has a faster rate of posterior contraction as a function of sample size in comparison to an incorrect model/complex model.
+Results on consistency of Bayes factors based on test statistics \citep{a40ded0c-a9d6-3b1d-b191-ca0979a06298, datta2024} is not particularly new.
+However, the introduction of differential privacy to this framework introduces unique challenges.
+To ensure the convergence of the privatized Bayes factors, it is essential to incorporate additional meaningful assumptions.
+This includes considerations about the distribution of test statistics under the competing hypotheses \eqref{eqn:hm2}, order of the truncation parameter $a_n$ (or equivalently $\omega_n$) and number of data partitions $M_n$ relative to the sample size, and the characteristics of the global sensitivity parameter.

-\begin{definition}[Conventional Bayes factor consistency \citep{chib2016}] For two competing models $M_l$ and $M_k$, the Bayes factor for comparing models $M_k$ and $M_l$, denoted as $\mbox{\rm BF}_{kl} = \frac{m(\mathbf{x} \mid M_k)}{m(\mathbf{x}\mid M_l)}$, is consistent if (i) $\mbox{\rm BF}_{kl} \xrightarrow{p} 0$ when $M_l$ contains the true model, and (ii) $\mbox{\rm BF}_{kl} \xrightarrow{p} \infty$ when $M_k$ contains the true model, where $\mathbf{x}$ is the data. \end{definition}
+\begin{definition}[Conventional Bayes factor consistency \citep{chib2016}] For two competing models $M_l$ and $M_k$, the Bayes factor for comparing models $M_k$ and $M_l$, denoted as $\mbox{\rm BF}_{kl} = \frac{m(\mathbf{x} \mid M_k)}{m(\mathbf{x}\mid M_l)}$, is consistent if\\ (i) $\mbox{\rm BF}_{kl} \xrightarrow{p} 0$ when $M_l$ contains the true model, and\\ (ii) $\mbox{\rm BF}_{kl} \xrightarrow{p} \infty$ when $M_k$ contains the true model, where $\mathbf{x}$ is the data. \end{definition}